HaileyCantwell/haileycantwell.github.io/index.md

 <div class="content">
   <section class="resume-section">
     <h2>About Me</h2>
     <p>Hello!
-I'm Hailey Cantwell and am looking to begin my career in behavioral research.
+I'm Hailey Cantwell, and I am actively looking to begin my career in behavioral research.
 I recently obtained my B.A. in Psychology with a concentration in Child and Adolescent Development and a minor in Research. </p>
   </section>

   <section class="resume-section">